Numbers633/LogisticMap/README.md

 --Logistic Map--

 R must be between -2 and 4;
-X maus be between 0 and 1.
+X must be between 0 and 1.

 --Cycles--